Type D Personality: Traits and Examples

 What defines a Type D personality?
 This "distressed" type features high negative affectivity (worry, gloom, irritability) and social inhibition (reticence, fear of rejection).
 These individuals often experience chronic stress, pessimism, and emotional suppression, leading to potential isolation and health risks.

 Have you ever noticed that some people often feel stressed in social or work situations?
 This is common for those with a type D personality.
 Unlike the ABCD personality type, type D is marked by emotional suppression and negativity.
 According to research by Johan Denollet, about 20% of people show type D traits, which is why personality assessments are important for recruiters.
+For contrast, explore how Type A vs Type B personality traits shape work pace and stress response differently.

 Find out if a candidate is the right fit from the start with our scientifically validated personality assessment today.